Sundara Kanda

 निमित्तप्रादुर्भावः — Auspicious Omens Arise for Sita

-Sarga 29 depicts a decisive emotional turn in Ashoka Vatika: while Sita stands under the śiṃśupā tree in agony and joyless distress, a sequence of śubha-nimitta (auspicious omens) manifests as bodily signs.
-Her left eye throbs auspiciously; her left arm—once a pillow for her beloved—quivers; her left thigh throbs, explicitly presaging reunion with Rama.
-Even her dust-dulled, gold-hued garment slips slightly, read as a favorable sign.
-These omens, described as time-tested and affirmed by siddhas (seer-figures), restore her inner vitality: the text likens her renewed joy to a heat-and-wind-blighted seed revived by rain.
-The chapter closes with heightened radiance imagery—Sita’s face shining like the moon released from Rahu—and a calm, joy-illumined composure that replaces exhaustion and fear, signaling narrative readiness for hope and forthcoming action.
+Sarga 29 marks a decisive turn in Ashoka Vatika.
+As Sita stands beneath the śiṃśupā tree, consumed by anguish and bereft of joy, a succession of śubha-nimitta (auspicious omens) arises as bodily signs: her left eye throbs favorably; her left arm—once a pillow for her beloved—quivers; and her left thigh pulses, plainly foretelling reunion with Rama.
+Even her dust-dulled, gold-hued garment slips slightly, taken as a propitious sign.
+These omens, said to be time-tested and affirmed by siddhas (accomplished seer-sages), restore her inner vitality.
+The text likens her renewed joy to a seed withered by heat and wind, revived by rain.
+The chapter closes with heightened radiance imagery—Sita’s face shining like the moon released from Rahu—and with a calm, joy-illumined composure replacing exhaustion and fear, signaling readiness for hope and the action to come.

 8 verses | Valmiki (narrator)